 Robert’s journey is about preserving and improving life.
 One should never have to take an innocent life to preserve or improve the life of another.
 We will never use embryonic stem cells and refuse to have Robert used as an ‘endorsement’ for them.
-Robert has only been treated with ‘adult’ stem cells, most of which were harvested from his own bone marrow.
-Embryonic stem cells do not appear to have the therapeutic benefits that adult stem cells provide, and they come with some wicked side effects.
+Robert has only been treated with ‘adult’ stem cells, most of which were harvested from his own bone marrow and fat.
+Embryonic stem cells do not appear to have the therapeutic benefits that adult stem cells provide and they come with some wicked side effects.
 God is not mocked.

 We began our stem cell journey as we did our brain injury journey, ignorant.
 We became aware of other brain injury families that were pursuing stem cell therapy and studied what they were doing.
 The conventional wisdom seems to be regular stem cell transplants (every 4-6 months) for 2-3 years.
 HBOT immediately preceding transplant appears to greatly improve the number of stem cells harvested and the effectiveness of the transplant.
 Each transplant is followed by an intensive therapy session.